 In general, we try to have a general historical feeling.
 This includes clothes, the things we carry around and the things we eat and drink from.

-An attempt at viking or medieval garb that would fit into random medieval movie or a fantasy larp is more than good enough - some people go all in, but there’s no need for it.
+An attempt at viking or medieval garb that would fit into a random medieval movie or a fantasy larp is more than good enough - some people go all in, but there’s no need for it.
 Leave your staff, wand, fantasy make-up and your crowns at home.
-If you’re still doubtful if your garb is good enough you can e-mail us at firstname.lastname@example.org.

 Plates, goblets and cutlery made from wood, ceramics or steel.
-You can often find great stuff at flee markets or second hand.
+You can often find great stuff at flea markets or second hand.
 Go for “unique” stuff, if it looks like it’s from IKEA, leave it at home.
-(We often call eating utensils “Feast gear”.)
+We often call eating utensils “Feast gear”.

 It’s up to you if you want to drink alcohol (responsibly!) or not.
 No matter which you choose, make sure your modern bottles and cans are hidden in a bag or a basket.
 (The legal age for drinking in Sweden is 18 years.)